vmware-archive/sunspot_matchers/README.markdown

 `Sunspot.session.searches.first.should be_a_search_for(Post)`

+## have_searchable_field

+If you want to verify that a model has a searchable field, you can use this matcher:

+`Post.should have_searchable_field(:name)`

 ## have_search_params

 This is where the bulk of the functionality lies.
-There are seven types of search matches you can perform: `keywords`, `with`, `without`, `paginate`, `order_by`, `facet`, and `boost`.
+There are seven types of search matches you can perform: `keywords` or `fulltext`, `with`, `without`, `paginate`, `order_by`, `facet`, and `boost`.

 In all of the examples below, the expectation fully matches the search terms.
 This is not expected or required.
 You can